Zelvyre/MUSHA-Controller-Fix/README.md

 ❤️ **Credits**

 Reverse engineering, hardware testing, and implementation performed through collaborative debugging and real hardware validation.
+Thanks to Fern for help with testing!